 Call Tracking: How To Effectively Monitor Your Marketing Efforts

 The objective of any marketing campaign is to make more money, right?
 You want to know that your advertising is actually working – that customers are seeing it, picking up the phone, and calling you.
 You should get a return investment on every piece of marketing you create, which means you need to track it.
 If you’re not tracking, there’s no way to know what’s working (and what’s not).
 Google analytics is a good choice for a website tracking tool, but it only goes so far.
-Call tracking is the best way to makes your existing marketing work better.
+Call tracking is one of the best ways to make your existing marketing work better.
 I’ll tell you why.

 Today, business is booming, the phone is ringing off the hook, and customers are happy.